cm2c-internet-measurements/rir-netdata/README.md

 Pipeline for producing a consolidated sqlite3 file containing, now updated for python3 with better modularization:

 - an imported version of all five RIRs "delegated-extended" files
-- an imported version of a current snapshot of a RIPE RPKI validator
+- an imported version of a current snapshot of an RPKI validator
 - an imported version of a current RIPE "riswhois" dump

 All imported data is enriched in different ways, adding convenience fields to make querying easier.

 *Author(s)*: Carlos M. Martinez (carlos@lacnic.net)
 *Date*: July 19, 2017
+*Date*: January 20, 2022

 ## Tables and fields